UK government plans to revamp holiday pay calculation for part-year workers

 The usual taxpayer safeguards of reasonable excuse and special circumstances have been included in the new late payment regime in the same terms as the existing provisions on late payment of income and other taxes.

-As with the late submission penalty regime, transitional arrangements have not yet been set out.
-However, particularly in light of the reduction in time for the first penalty to 15 days, HMRC states that it will apply a light touch to the first penalty in the first year of operation, not charging the 2% penalty at 15 days, but waiting until 30 days, at which point it will charge the full 4% penalty.
+Commencement regulations have confirmed the start date of 1 January 2023.
+Further, in light of the reduction in time for the first penalty to 15 days, HMRC states that it will apply a light touch to the first penalty in the first year of operation, not charging the 2% penalty at 15 days, but waiting until 30 days, at which point it will charge the full 4% penalty.
 This ‘first year of operation’ will apply separately for VAT and income tax self-assessment.